Advanced Functions and Closures

 Here, we’re using the

-function defined in the ToString
+to_string function defined in the ToString trait, which the standard

-library has implemented for any type that implements Display
+library has implemented for any type that implements Display.

 Recall from the “Enum values” section of Chapter 6 that the name of each enum variant that we define also becomes an initializer function.